Public Records Act Requests

 In addition to the express exemptions from disclosure, the Public Records Act contains a “catch-all” exemption that permits a public agency to withhold its records from inspection when “the public interest served by not disclosing the record clearly outweighs the public interest served by disclosure of the record.”
 Also, in addition to those exemptions contained in the Act itself, there are hundreds of statutory exemptions and other independent bases for confidentiality.

-The easiest way to request records is using our online request form:
+The easiest way to request records is to use our online request form listed above.

-You may also request records from SacSewer via U.S. mail, e-mail, or hand delivery to our main administrative office:
+You may also request records from SacSewer via U.S. mail, email, or hand delivery to our administrative office:

 Email: SDAPublicRecordsRequest@sacsewer.com